What are Dental Exams?

 Keeping up with preventive care, like routine dental examinations, can reduce your risk of greater treatment needs over the long term.
 When we can detect tooth decay, gum disease, and other problems early, we can often treat such concerns more conservatively and save you time and expense.
 To schedule a comprehensive dental exam for you and your family, get in touch with LANCO Dental Care in Lancaster, PA, today.
 We strive to make dental visits a positive and comfortable experience for all patients, no matter your oral health needs.

-What Happens During a Routine Dental Exam?
+What Can Digital X-Rays Reveal During a Dental Exam?